makicoding/Jetmart-Node-MySQL-App/README.md

 This is an inventory system for the store Jetmart.
 It is a Command Line Node app that communicates with a MySQL database.
 <br></br>
 The jetmartCustomer.js app takes in a customer's order and updates the database.
-The jetmartManager.js app shows the inventory and allows items to be added to the database.
+The jetmartManager.js app shows the inventory and allows items to be added to or delete from the database.
 ***

 ### Terminal Commands